ecavazos/speks/README.md

 ### Example Spec

 One thing to notice is the use of require in this example.
 I was unable to make node.js require a module that was up a directory.
-As a hack, I modified request.paths so you can require files in your project and node will search for them.
+As a hack, I modified require.paths so you can require files in your project and node will search for them.
 You can find more examples in the spec directory.

     describe("Sephiroth", function() {